hning86/azuremlps/README.md

 ```
 #Unblock the downloaded dll file so Windows can trust it.
 Unblock-File .\AzureMLPS.dll
-#import the PowerShell modeul into current session
+#import the PowerShell module into current session
 Import-Module .\AzureMLPS.dll
 ```
 ## Configuration
-Most of the commandlets require 3 pieces of key information in order to function:
+Most of the commandlets require 3 pieces of key information in order to function properly:

 * **Workspace ID**
 	* This value can be found in Workspace Settings in ML Studio.